 MS, RD, LDN, CSSD, CBS

-Whether you’re feeding your little one formula or expressed breast milk (exclusively or simply when you’re away from your baby), navigating the wide selection of bottles and nipples can be a daunting task.
-As every baby (and mama!) is different, bottles and nipples are certainly not one-size-fits-all.
+Whether you’re feeding your little one formula or expressed breast milk, navigating the wide selection of bottles and nipples can be a daunting task.
+As every baby is different, bottles and nipples are certainly not one-size-fits-all.
 It may take some experimenting to find what works best for you and your baby.

 Know, however, that the FDA no longer allows the use of bisphenol A (BPA) in baby bottles, so what was once a major concern when it came to plastic bottles is no longer an issue.
 With any type of plastic, avoid microwaving, and discard if the bottle turns cloudy.